 6 Untranslatable Tagalog Words Explained

-What are these Tagalog words with no English equivalent?
+What are these Tagalog or Filipino words with no English equivalent?
 Read on and brush up on your Tagalog with these untranslatable Tagalog words.
 I can't translate them, but I will do my best to explain them.

 The word when said by itself means the speaker doesn't want to be bothered with questions, or wants one to do what they say without asking any questions in response.
 Say basta if you don't want to explain why you did what you did, or why you came up with such decision or plan.
 Basta.